-Date approved: October 2021
+Date approved: November 2022

-Review date: October 2024
+Review date: November 2024

 Please be aware that this full policy may include acronyms or technical jargon used internally within Raven.
 If you have any questions, please contact us.

 1.1.
 This policy sets out Ravens approach to safeguarding children, young people and vulnerable adults to prevent harm, and reduce the risk of abuse or neglect, and promoting their welfare and wellbeing, whilst living in a Raven home.

 1.2.
 Raven has a duty to report protection concerns to statutory agencies, and assist with their enquiries or investigations, although responsibility for any legal action linked to safeguarding falls to statutory agencies or Police.

 1.3.
 This policy should be considered alongside Ravens supporting Polices for Domestic Abuse, Modern Slavery, Hoarding and Cuckooing, as these matters all involve concerns for safety.

 2. Scope of the policy